CMoney88/de-asmnt-cdobbs/readme.md

 ## Data Considerations

 The datatypes I defined for the dataset was based on familiarity with the provided column (Key) names.

+In order to convert the balance column to a float type I had to remove several string and spacing characters.
+This would make this field suspect in the future and a more programatic approach to cleanse this data is needed.
+Also, handling NULL string value presented a challenge and further called into question the source data.

-One assumption that was necessary was the formatting of effective_date for account_number 1006; it could be either MM/DD/YYYY or DD/MM/YYYY format within knowing which one for certain.
+One assumption that was necessary was the formatting of effective_date for account_number 1006; it could be either MM/DD/YYYY or DD/MM/YYYY format without knowing which one for certain.

-### Postgres Setup
+## Postgres Setup
 Start a local postgres server:
 ```
 pg_ctl -D /usr/local/var/postgres start